f0 Syntax

 Creates instance of the Joint object.

-- rx=0,rx=0,rz=0 - rotation: can be used to enforce specific orientation of the second part (p2) relative to the first part (p1).
-Orientation can influence some of the effectors/receptors and can be used as growing direction while creature is being constructed.
+• rx=0, rx=0, rz=0 – relative rotation only when delta option (see below) has been activated, otherwise ignored.
+Rotation can be used to enforce specific orientation of the second Part (p2) relative to the first Part (p1).
+Orientation can influence some of the effectors/receptors and can be used as a growing direction while creature is being constructed.

-- dx=?,dy=0,dz=0 - delta option: if you specify any value for dx, all three deltas are used as displacement applied to the second part (p2) relative to the first part (p1).
-Local coordinate system of p1 is first rotated (as defined by [rx,ry,rz]) and then translated by [dx,dy,dz].
-This technique allows you to define relative placement of parts.
-Without this delta option, absolute part positioning is used (as defined by the coordinates [x,y,z] of the part).
+• dx, dy, dz – delta option: if none of these is specified, then the delta option is inactive.
+If any of these is specified, then the remaining ones default to zero, and all three deltas are used as a displacement applied to the second Part (p2) relative to the first Part (p1).
+Local coordinate system of p1 is first rotated by [rx,ry,rz] and then translated by [dx,dy,dz], and the result constitutes the location and orientation of p2.
+This technique allows you to define relative placement of Parts.
+With delta option inactive, absolute Part positioning and absolute orientation is used, as defined by [x,y,z] and [rx,ry,rz] of the Part p2.

 Neuron object